 - Basal body temperature charts are not recommended to predict ovulation, as they are unreliable.

 - Other tests are not recommended in primary care.

 Each clinic may well have its own protocol for the investigation of couples in whom no problem has been identified, and even after extensive investigation no problem is found in 25%.

-An earlier referral for specialist consultation should be offered when:
+An earlier referral for specialist consultation for female infertility should be offered when:

 - The women is aged ≥36 years.

 - There is a known cause of infertility.

 - There is a history of predisposing factors for female infertility.

 - Investigations show there is apparently no chance of pregnancy with expectant management.